piotrmurach/tty-prompt/README.md

 # ‣ Jax
 ```

-You can navigate the choices using the arrow keys or define your own keymappings (see [keyboard events](#212-keyboard-events).
+You can navigate the choices using the arrow keys or define your own key mappings (see [keyboard events](#212-keyboard-events).
 When reaching the top/bottom of the list, the selection does not cycle around by default.
 If you wish to enable cycling, you can pass `cycle: true` to `select` and `mutli_select`:

 ```ruby
 prompt.select("Choose your destiny?", %w(Scorpion Kano Jax), cycle: true)